Community resilience and safety are a shared responsibility.

 5. Communication, information and education, including building networks to disseminate trusted and timely information and providing learning opportunities for the community to prepare for unforeseen circumstances.
 View the Evidence Summary.

-We look forward to testing this thinking with you during community engagement from 15 September to 29 October 2023.
+We tested this thinking with you during community engagement from 15 September to 29 October 2023.